dariomendes-dev/developer-resource-hub/README.md

 This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 20.3.9.

-This is a simple Angular project that display a list of developer learning resources.
+This is a simple Angular project that displays a list of developer learning resources.
 Users can filter by category type, add, edit and delete resources.
 There is a table and cards view.

 ## Technologies Used